ImPiyushK/Twitter_Sentiment_Analysis/README.md

 The above two graphs tell us that the given data is an imbalanced one with very less amount of “1” labels and the length of the tweet doesn’t play a major role in classification.

 ## Data preprocessing and Feature Engineering
+The preprocessing of the text data is an essential step as it makes the raw text ready for mining, i.e., it becomes easier to extract information from the text and apply machine learning algorithms to it.
+If we skip this step then there is a higher chance that you are working with noisy and inconsistent data.
+The objective of this step is to clean noise those are less relevant to find the sentiment of tweets such as punctuation, special characters, numbers, and terms which don’t carry much weightage in context to the text.

 The given data sets are comprised of very much unstructured tweets which should be preprocessed to make an NLP model.
 In this project, we tried out the following techniques of preprocessing the raw data.
 But the preprocessing techniques is not limited.
 * Removal of punctuations.
 * Removal of commonly used words (stopwords).